actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 ## Built-in function of presentValue

 In the "lifecontingencies" package, the presentValue() function is extremely handy to simplify present value calculations.
 However, we should note a downside to this built-in function.
 We can only use the effective rate here.
 Thus, if we are given force of interest, it should be changed into the effective rate before it can be plugged into presentValue().
 Using "?presentValue", we are able to see the different parameters.
-Simply inputting the cashflow vector, time vector, and interest rate (vector, if applicable) already allows us to find the present value easily as shown below.
+Simply inputting the cashflow vector, time vector, and interest rate (vector, if applicable) into the function already allows us to find the present value easily as shown below.

 ```r
 install.packages("lifecontingencies")